ndeet/plg_system_less/README.md

 https://github.com/ndeet/plg_system_less/issues

 ## Help and Contribute
-a) Either by pull requests
+a) By pull requests

-b) for small fixes/translations you can use github's built in-editor http://docs.joomla.org/Github_using_the_web
+b) For small fixes/translations you can also use Github's built-in editor http://docs.joomla.org/Github_using_the_web